Fystiki Aeginis: The Greek Pistachio Nut

 At the heart of celebrations is the trade fair along the port with dozens of stalls featuring the reputed pistachio and its byproducts – ice cream, soaps, bars, spoon sweets and other locally produced products including honey and cheese.

-These are some of the trusted partners I use when I travel in Greece and abroad.
+Plan your trip start to finish with these trusted partners I use when I travel in Greece and abroad.

 ♫ I end today’s post with a traditional island song (nisiotiko) from the island of Aegina about the “dark-calling sea” (“Mavrokalousa Thalassa”) performed by Marilena Tsartsitalidou and Kyriakos Gouventas on the violin.